blowe615/stackoverflow_survey/README.md

 Please see my blog post here (link) for the main results of my analysis.

 ## Acknowledgements
 This project would not have been possible without Stack Overflow collecting and sharing this data.
-I accessed the data through Kaggle (link).
+I accessed the data through [Kaggle](https://www.kaggle.com/stackoverflow/so-survey-2017).
 I also found Stack Overflow posts and the documentation for each of the python packages extremely helpful in completing this project.